 Steve began teaching in between the hiatus of Kix and the formation of Funny Money.
 He has been teaching in Baltimore, Harrisburg, Cumberland, and Hagerstown for over 22 years.
 During his over 2 decades of experience in teaching, he has deciphered and mastered what needs to be passed down to aspiring singers to keep their voices strong and resilient.
 In the thousands of lessons he has given, including lessons with Halestorm’s Lzzy Hale, he has perfected the essential skills of breath support, range extension, and safely hitting notes at the top of a singer’s range.
 And for those who appreciate the unorthodox things in life, he is also a master in jumping on a bag full of balloons to commemorate a show well done.

 Justin Parks- Guitar/ Bass and Drums –Justin Parks is a guitar instructor from Hagerstown MD.
 Justin began his musical journey at age 14, immediately hitting the local club scene with various bands.
 He attended Barbara Ingram School for the Arts.
 He has recorded with members of KIX and L.A.
 Guns.
 He has played on stage with national act Steel Panther.
 In 2010, Justin and his band was given the opportunity to open for legendary rockers KISS at Jiffy Lube Live in Bristow VA.
 Justin has received honorable mention from Vinnie Paul and Dave Navarro for his guitar work.
 Justin teaches beginner, intermediate and advanced guitar.
-Justin has the experience to not only teach you how to play, but also to prepare you for the adventure of being part of a gigging band
+Justin has the experience to not only teach you how to play, but also to prepare you for the adventure of being part of a gigging band.”

-Brian started out wanting to be a garbage man but then the Beatles came along and changed everything.
-He was into music as far back as he can remember.
-Even before the Beatles the twangy telecaster sounds on Johnny Cash’s “I Walk The Line” and “Ring Of Fire” caught his ear as early as 3 or 4 years old.
+Brian Forsythe – Guitar – Even before the Beatles,the twangy telecaster sounds on Johnny Cash’s “I Walk The Line” and “Ring Of Fire” caught Brian’s ear as early as 3 or 4 years old.
 By age 8 his older brother had started showing him some things on the guitar and he learned to play a few Bob Dylan songs.
 By the time he got out of high school he was playing music full time.
-He played in a variety of cover bands over the next few years.
-Some of the bands that influenced his style from that time period were Aerosmith, ZZ Top, Foghat, The Allman Brothers, Lynyrd Skynyrd, Robin Trower and of course The Rolling Stones.
+Some of the bands that influenced his style from tha time period were Aerosmith, ZZ Top, Foghat, The Allman Brothers, Lynyrd Skynyrd, Robin Trower and The Rolling Stones.
 Brian went on to help form The Shooze which later turned into KIX.
 Multiple albums and tours followed.
 Brian joined another band, Rhino Bucket, which led him to recording more albums and touring all over the world.
 He continues to record and play shows with KIX.
 His current residence is in Nashville, but Brian joins us here at the Institute every few months to conduct lessons.